awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-local-start-api.md

 To see an end\-to\-end example that uses this command, see [Tutorial: Deploying a Hello World application](serverless-getting-started-hello-world.md)\.
 The `sam local start-api` command is part of [Step 4: Testing your application locally \(optional\)](serverless-getting-started-hello-world.md#serverless-getting-started-hello-world-test-locally)\.

+**AWS SAM CLI support for Lambda extensions \(Preview\)**
+To locally test a serverless application that uses Lambda extensions, set the `ENABLE_LAMBDA_EXTENSIONS_PREVIEW` environment variable to "1"\.
+For example:
+`ENABLE_LAMBDA_EXTENSIONS_PREVIEW=1 sam local start-api`
+For more information about Lambda extensions, see [Using AWS Lambda extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) in the *AWS Lambda Developer Guide*\.

 **Usage:**

 ```